Migrate from Tinybird Classic

 Export to S3

-In your Tinybird Classic workspace, create an S3 sink to export your data to an S3 bucket.
-See S3 sink.
+In your Tinybird Classic workspace, create an S3 sink to export the data from the landing data source to an S3 bucket.
+Use Parquet format for optimal performance.

-Add a filter in your query to filter on data before the milestone:
+Add a filter in your query to select data from before the milestone:

 NODE sink_node